HandsOnDataViz/book/docs/HandsOnDataViz.md

 view your code and submit an “issue” to notify the owner about an idea or problem, or send a “pull request” of suggested code edits, which the owner can accept or reject.
-Third, GitHub allows collaborators to create different “branches” of a repo (the default is called “master”) in order to make edits, and then “merge” the branches back together if desired.
+Third, GitHub allows collaborators to create different “branches” of a repo in order to make edits, and then “merge” the branches back together if desired.
+Occasionally, if two or more coders attempt to push incompatible commits to the same repo, GitHub will warn about a “Merge Conflict,” and ask you to resolve these conflicts in order to preserve everyone’s work.

-Occasionally, if two or more coders attempt to push incompatible commits to the same repo, GitHub will warn about a “Merge Conflict.”
-To resolve this conflict and preserve everyone’s work, you may need to use the Command Line Interface (CLI) version of GitHub, which means typing commands directly into the Terminal application on Mac or Windows.
-Many professional coders regularly work on the Command Line with GitHub, but this requires memorizing a list of commands and is beyond the scope of this introductory book.
+Many coders prefer to work on GitHub using its Command Line Interface (CLI), which means memorizing and typing specific commands directly into the Terminal application on Mac or Windows, but this is beyond the scope of this introductory book.

 **Summary**